livetrails/targetjs/README.md

 Ahmad Wasfi - wasfi2@gmail.com

 ## 💖 Support TargetJS

+I have spent alot of time on this project, if you would like to show some appreciation:

 - ⭐ Star this repo on GitHub to show your support!
 - 🐛 Report issues & suggest features.
 - 📢 Share TargetJS with your network.